alphagov/paas-admin/README.md

 a password to access their npm packages.
 We currently vendor the package to avoid needing to distribute the password just to build `paas-admin`.

-To update the module you must first login to npm as the `govuk-fronend-test` user.
+To update the module you must first login to npm as the `govuk-frontend-test` user.

 ## Alternatives